kissmetrics/km-support/_posts/2012-11-04-people-search.md

 ![Person Search 04][ss04]

 You can use the drop-down menu to browse through existing events and properties.
-You can also start typing directly into the field, and KISSmetrics will search for matching events/properties.
+You can also start typing directly into the field, and Kissmetrics will search for matching events/properties.

 ![Person Search 05][ss05]